basantiroomie/ConversAI/README.md

 # ConversAI - Chrome Extension

-Converse AI is an intelligent sentence rephraser designed to elevate your communication.
-Whether you're writing a professional email, sending a friendly message, or crafting something romantic, Converse AI helps you convey your thoughts with clarity and precision.
+ConversAI is an intelligent sentence rephraser designed to elevate your communication.
+Whether you're writing a professional email, sending a friendly message, or crafting something romantic, ConversAI helps you convey your thoughts with clarity and precision.
 Powered by the robust Gemini API, this tool offers multiple tone options to suit any context.

 ---